Fractal

 The parallel Customer Care and Billing System can run in parallel forever as a QA system – or, after 6 months or a year, with every transaction being tested and reconciled, it can replace the onerous (and expensive!) legacy system.

-Fractal Programming frees corporations from paying the never-ending “budget tax” of Oracle, VMware, and other legacy technologies.
+Fractal Computing frees corporations from paying the never-ending “budget tax” of Oracle, VMware, and other legacy technologies.

 Electric Utility Application